bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_3.md

 ## The prediction phase

 A [prediction test tool] is available on github.
-At the moment it uses a bitcoin core node to provide network data for simplicity, but it queries it only for the mempool and the last 6 blocks, so it's something that also a light-client could do[^disabled bloom filter].
+At the moment it uses a bitcoin core node to provide network data for simplicity, but it queries it only for the mempool and the last 6 blocks, so it's something that also a light-client could do[^disabledbloomfilter].

 The following chart is probably the best visualization to evaluate the model, on the x axis there is the real fee rate while on the y axis there is the prediction, the more the points are centered on the bisection, the more the model is good.
 We can see the model is doing quite well, the MAE is 8 which is way lower than `estimatesmartfee`.
 However, there are big errors some times, in particular for prediction for fast confirmation (`confirms_in=1 or confirms_in=2`) as shown by the orange points.
 Creating a model only for blocks target greater than 2 instead of simply remove some observations may be an option.